LukeSmithxyz/emailwiz/README.md

 1. Debian or Ubuntu server.
 I suited this script for [Vultr](https://www.vultr.com/?ref=8940911-8H) servers originally, but it works consistently on any normal setup.
-2. DNS records that point your domain to your server's IP (IPv4 and IPv6).
+2. DNS records that point at least your domain's `mail.` subdomain to your server's IP (IPv4 and IPv6).
+This is required on initial run for certbot to get an SSL certificate for your `mail.` subdomain.

 ## Mandatory Finishing Touches